Abishek1027/m1-projectgoal/Report/USB_abstraction.rst

  .. uml:: uml_diagrams/usb_abstraction_write.puml

-The abstraction layer provides Write function, The key functionalities are :
+The abstraction layer provides Write function, The key functionalities are:

 - Write function will be called from application module
 - write operation performed by zephyr-write API, with fixed data payload of 64 bytes.